 burning sensation in the upper abdomen

 Gastritis is diagnosed through one or more medical tests:

 Upper gastrointestinal endoscopy.Treatment of Gastritis

-The doctor eases an endoscope, a thin tube containing a tiny camera, through your mouth (or occasionally nose) and down into your stomach to look at the stomach lining.
-The doctor will check for inflammation and may remove a tiny sample of tissue for tests.
+Your doctor eases an endoscope, a thin tube containing a tiny camera, through your mouth (or occasionally nose) and down into your stomach to look at your stomach lining.
+He or she will check for inflammation and may remove a tiny sample of stomach tissue for tests.
 This procedure to remove a tissue sample is called a biopsy.

-The doctor may check your red blood cell count to see whether you have anemia, which means that you do not have enough red blood cells.
+The doctor may check your red blood cell count to see whether you have anemia, which means that you do not have enough red blood cells in your blood.
 Bleeding from the stomach can cause anemia.